rocq-community/rocq-community.github.io/index.md

 coq-community is a project for a collaborative, community-driven effort for the long-term maintenance and advertisement of packages for the [Coq proof assistant](https://coq.inria.fr).
 The organization is run by volunteer Coq users.
 Everyone is welcome - you don't need to be a very experienced Coq user to participate.
-See our [contributing guide](https://github.com/coq-community/manifesto/blob/master/CONTRIBUTING.md) for more information on how to get involved.
+See the [contributing guide](https://github.com/coq-community/manifesto/blob/master/CONTRIBUTING.md) for more information on how to get involved.

 ## Project Hosting

-Coq-related projects can be hosted in the [coq-community organization](https://github.com/coq-community) on GitHub whenever any of the following is the case:
+Repositories for Coq-related projects can be hosted in the [coq-community organization on GitHub](https://github.com/coq-community) whenever any of the following is the case:

 - the project has become a collective work (several community members are